This offer is no longer available. The information below is for reference purposes only.

-Does Blue Sky from American Express, a CreditCardForum advertising partner, really have worthwhile benefits or is it just another credit card that doesn't deliver?
-This updated review (August 2014) shows you the facts.
+Does Blue Sky from American Express, a CreditCardForum advertising partner, really have worthwhile benefits for travelers, or is it just another credit card that doesn't deliver?
+This updated review (September 2014) shows you the facts.

 Travel rewards aren't always a preferred choice.
 Why?
-Many programs use sneaky tricks like blackout dates and penalties for booking less than 21 days from departure.
-To make matters worse, many charge you an annual fee.
+Many programs use sneaky tricks like blackout dates and penalties for booking less than 21 days from departure – which make it nearly impossible to use your hard-earned miles and points when you want to.
+To make matters worse, many travel rewards cards charge you an annual fee.
 So when the Blue Sky credit card came out, a lot of suspicion was in order.
 Dozens of travel credit card offers have been reviewed on this site and many of them are less than rewarding.
 Was the Blue Sky going to be any better?

 #1 – The Point Value

-An earnings rate of 1 point per dollar spent and a redemption value of 1 cent per point are generally considered pretty standard when it comes to rewards cards.
-If the earnings rate or redemption value is consistently less than that, you should look at other options.
+A return of 1 percent on spending is generally considered pretty standard when it comes to rewards cards.
+If your card consistently earns less than that, you should look at other options.

 At first, the Blue Sky appears to be pretty standard: You earn 1 point for virtually every dollar you spend on eligible purchases.
-But unlike most cards, these points can be worth more than 1 percent.
-Every 7,500 points that you earn can be redeemed for a $100 statement credit toward airline tickets, hotel stays and other types of travel.
+But every 7,500 points that you earn can be redeemed for a $100 statement credit toward airline tickets, hotel stays and other types of travel.

 That means the American Express Blue Sky offers rewards that can be worth 1.33 percent on your spending.